 The closing date for applications is 11pm 29 September 2019.
 Late applications will not be accepted.

 Though the role is based in Birmingham, interviews will take place in BEIS offices in London.
-Information on the timetable for this campaign, selection process, requisite security clearance, and the Interview Panel can be found on the HM Government Public Appointments webpage for this vacancy.
+Information on the timetable for this campaign, selection process, requisite security clearance, and the Interview Panel can be found on the HM Government Public Appointments webpage for this vacancy (external link, opens in a new tab).

 If you have any queries regarding the application process, contact the BEIS campaign manager, Harry Vizor. at email@example.com